Blacksuan19/init.nvim/README.md

-# An opinionated Neovim config for the minimalists
+# An opinionated Neovim config for the Minimalists

 ## Features

-- Single file (you don't want your dotfiles to be all vim)
+- Single file (you don't want your dotfiles to be all vim script)
 - Super minimal (~400 lines)
 - Super fast startup (less than 40ms!)
 - Lazy loading plugins
 - Highly customizable
 - Beautiful Material ocean color scheme
 - VSCode like autocompletion, multi cursor
-- Smooth Scrolling
+- Smooth Scrolling (its really smooth!)
 - Asynchronous Lint Engine
 - Simple, Intuitive shortcuts